- TABLE OF CONTENTS

 This school has also suckered in thousands of Fundamental Baptists.
 Jerry Falwell, the school's founder, was touted as "Mr. Fundamentalist" in the school's Christian journal.
 The epitome of the degrading of Fundamentalism by Falwell and Liberty U. was the forming of DC Talk band at the school with their approval.
 The video at the right is a classic example of the blasphemies Liberty University can tolerate.
 DC Talk sings, "Jesus is Just All Right With Me."
 Jesus is not "just all right."
 Jesus is God.
 The word "just" implies that Jesus could be more cool, but he managed to get our approval.
 This is the virus of partial holiness which has infected Fundamentalism today.
 Liberty University also invites some of America's most degraded political leaders to speak in mass gatherings at the school.

 Back in the 1990s, Pastor John MacArthur of Grace Community Church of the Valley, in Panorama City, California, approached the Independent Fundamental Churches of America, also known as Bible Churches, for membership in their organization.
 MacArthur, whose pastoral staff made jokes about "Funnymentalists," decided he needed to identify with Fundamentalists instead of Evangelicals.
 The IFCA then had a denomination wide war over whether or not to admit MacArthur into the IFCA.
 The New England IFCA split, with Pastor George Parsons leading the break away to retain loyalty to Fundamental doctrine.
 John MacArthur teaches Lordship Salvation, the eradication of the old nature, and he is aggressively Calvinist and Reformed in theology.
 His school, Masters University, is exclusionist as to anyone disagreeing with him on any of his doctrinal interpretations.
 This association of MacArthur with the IFCA caused many men in the organization to leave and go on their own.
 The IFCA has thus become a slop hog mess of uncertainty and timidity.
 The boldness of separation seen in the first Niagara Conference in the early 1900s is nowhere to be found in the IFCA.
+Did you ever see one of those worthless cur dogs that runs up, rolls on its back, and pees on itself?
+That is the IFCA.
+And, it is rapidly becoming Fundamental Baptists.

 At the same time in history when the first Fundamentalists met and wrote down their seven or nine Fundamentals, world missions was growing rather suddenly.
 Men from the USA and the UK were going into Africa and other areas starting what would later be termed "faith missions."
 These were missions founded on the principle of faith giving rather than being supported by denominations.